aditidas2792/note-taking-app/README.md

 ### `npm test`

-Launches the test runner in the interactive watch mode.\
+(Apologies for not having any tests, I couldn't figure out how to write Jest for React since I didn't use any ext backend) Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.